Fanny Rowe: Television

-Rowe's television work included Love Story, Rogues' Gallery, Vanity Fair, The Mill on the Floss (1965 TV adaptation of the book) and as Emily Forsyte in the 1967 TV series The Forsyte Saga.
-In later years, her most famous roles were that of Nancy Penrose, the mother of Hester played by Julia McKenzie in the ITV sitcom Fresh Fields, (1984–86) and Vera Polling in After Henry (TV series) (1988).
-She was also in the Tales of the Unexpected episode What Have You Been up to Lately?. (series 5-episode 13) She also starred in an episode of Upstairs Downstairs as the Duchess of Mitcham in the episode The Hero's Farewell.
+Rowe's television work included Love Story, Rogues' Gallery, Vanity Fair, The Mill on the Floss (1965 TV adaptation of the book) and as Emily Forsyte in the 1967 BBC TV serial drama The Forsyte Saga.
+In later years, her most famous roles were that of Nancy Penrose, the mother of Hester played by Julia McKenzie in the ITV sitcom Fresh Fields, (1984–86) and Vera Polling in After Henry (1988).
+She was also in the Tales of the Unexpected episode What Have You Been up to Lately?. (series 5-episode 13) She appeared in an episode of Upstairs, Downstairs, "The Hero's Farewell", as the Duchess of Mitcham, and she made a guest appearance in the final episode of Rising Damp, playing Miss Jones's mother.

 Personal life

-Rowe married actor Clive Morton when in her forties.
+Rowe married actor Clive Morton in 1954.
+She died in London on 31 July 1988 at the age of 75.